AmeyChoudhary/Stock-Pricing/README.md

 ### 5. Model Evaluation
 - The trained model is evaluated on the test dataset.
 - Accuracy is computed by comparing predicted trends with actual trends.

+## Results and Discussion
+After training for 50 epochs, the LSTM model achieved a test accuracy of **X%** (replace with actual value).
+The results indicate that:
+- Sentiment scores from financial news have a measurable impact on stock trends.
+- The model performs well on distinguishing between increasing and decreasing trends but struggles with stable trends.
+- Overfitting may be a concern due to limited data; adding more historical data could improve performance.
+- Further enhancements, such as using additional technical indicators or refining the feature engineering process, may improve predictions.